idelfrides/python_read_json/README.md

 ### The Project
 This is a project created to **read json files to mutables data structures** in Python 3.
-It is a solution to a challenge.
-This is the practical test for my admission in my second job as a backend developer.
+It is a solution to a challenge, the practical test for my admission in my last job as a **Back-end Developer.**

 This project is about managing text file containing json document in python.
-On it I build an app witch get data in a json file and  put it into a mutable data structure chosen by user/you trough a menu of selection.
+On it I build an app witch get content from a json file and put it into a mutable data structure chosen by user/you trough a menu of selection.
 The App use **OOP** and **Microserce Architecture** and organized like you can see on tab **<> Code** (in the top left menu).
 - The folder **handle_json_files** is a python package witch contain modules(classes, python files).
 Each module keeps some methods, where each method is responsible to execute one task.
 The classes  has the same name with python file.
 - The folder **files_dir** keeps the files created by user and can be deleted anytime he want.